-Atman M. Trivedi is a Senior Vice President at Albright Stonebridge Group, part of Dentons Global Advisors, and co-leads the firm’s South Asia practice.
+Atman M. Trivedi is a Partner at Albright Stonebridge Group, part of Dentons Global Advisors, and leads the firm’s South Asia practice.

 Mr. Trivedi brings deep experience across diplomacy, business, law, and politics, with particular expertise in India and significant knowledge and relationships across Asia.
 He was Managing Director at Hills & Company from 2017 to 2021, where he advised leading information technology, telecommunications, consumer goods, and financial clients on geopolitics, trade, investment, and sustainability with a focus on India and China.